TL;DR β the best trade show lead capture apps by what your team actually needs

 You're 50β500 people.
 You have Salesforce or HubSpot.
 You go to maybe 15 shows a year with a few reps each.
 You have a marketing ops person who'd actually use the integrations.
 You want clean data flowing into your CRM with some automation, but you're not running a stadium-scale activation.

 My honest pick: BoothIQ if you want native CRM and don't need depth of conversation analysis.
 Mobly if you have a B2B GTM team that wants pipeline measurement and rep-level performance analytics.
 Momencio if your sales process leans heavily on post-event behavior tracking and microsite engagement.
+Fielddrive if your target shows run on fielddrive's official badge system and you want the qualification workflow built in.

 Worth a look: Exporb.
 Even without native CRM integration, the CSV export imports cleanly and the conversation intelligence is unique to this tool.
 Treat it as the capture layer, and let your existing CRM and email tool be the action layer.
 Many teams find this is cleaner than maintaining yet another integration anyway.

 Don't pick: Leadature unless you need RFID.
 Zuant unless you've got a niche compliance need.
+Cvent LeadCapture unless you're running enough shows to justify the annual commitment.

 Persona 3: Enterprise event marketing org